JensBender/loan-default-prediction/README-hf-hub.md

-## Loan Default Prediction Pipeline
+## 🏦 Loan Default Prediction Pipeline

-**Model Details**
 Author: Jens Bender
 License: Apache 2.0
-Model: Random Forest Classifier
+Model Type: Random Forest Classifier
 Version: 1.0
 Language: Python
 Framework: scikit-learn
 Task: Binary classification
-Input: Customer loan application data (tabular)
+Input: Tabular data (customer loan application)
-Output: Predicted probability of loan default
+Output: Probability of loan default

 **Intended Use**
 Predict the probability of loan default for applicants to help financial institutions manage credit risk.
 Not intended for use in production without additional model validation and fairness assessment.

+**Ethical Considerations & Limitations**
 Predictions should not be used as the sole basis for loan approval.
 Further bias, fairness, and explainability analysis is recommended before deployment.

 **Training Data**
 Dataset: [Loan Prediction Based on Customer Behavior (Kaggle)](https://www.kaggle.com/datasets/subhamjain/loan-prediction-based-on-customer-behavior)